 Qualified business income (QBI) is basically your share of the company’s profits, or, as the IRS puts it, “QBI is the net amount of qualified items of income, gain, deduction and loss from any qualified trade or business, including income from partnerships, S corporations, sole proprietorships, and certain trusts.”
 The IRS website has a detailed explanation as to what is and is not included in QBI.

 Even though a traditional LLC already has pass-through taxation, it could still benefit from electing S corp status.
-It takes a bit of explanation, but it could mean saving thousands of dollars, so bear with us.
+It takes a bit of explanation, but it could mean substantial tax savings for some LLCs.

 The members of a standard LLC are considered self-employed.
 They’re compensated by receiving their share of profits from the LLC, but they can’t be employed by the LLC.
 Being self-employed means paying self-employment taxes (the taxes earmarked for Social Security and Medicare, which add up to about 15.3%) on all profits they receive from the LLC.
-This is more than the taxes they’d pay when working for someone else because their employer would pay part of them.
+This is more than the taxes they’d pay when working for someone else because their employer would pay half of them.

 When the members elect S corp status, though, they can be compensated in two ways, by receiving their share of the profits and by being paid as an employee.
-Once they do that, they only pay self-employment taxes on their salary and not the profits they receive.
+Once they do that, they only pay employment taxes on their salary and not the profits they receive.
 (Of course, this is only for the taxes that go toward Social Security and Medicare; LLC members still must pay income and other applicable taxes on their profits.)
 This can add up to quite a lot for certain profitable LLCs.
 To get a better idea, check out our page for calculating your S corp taxes.